evendis/flattery/README.md

 ### How to push updates to cached values from the source model

-Given the example above, we have a problem if Category records are updated - the :category_name value stored in Notes gets out of sync.
-The Flattery::ValueProvider module fixes this by propagating changes accordingly.
+Given the example above, we have a problem if Category records are updated - the <tt>:category_name</tt> value stored in Notes gets out of sync.
+The <tt>Flattery::ValueProvider</tt> module fixes this by propagating changes accordingly.

     class Category < ActiveRecord::Base
       has_many :notes